Love will save you where everything else fails.

 Before whenever he had tried to recall her face, he had pictured her as old and sickly, the way she had looked on her deathbed.
 Yet there was nothing aged or feeble about her now.
 Her eyes were dark pools of green that held him transfixed.
 Mother, he thought and felt like weeping.
 It had been so long since he had last seen her, and paintings were no substitute.

-Under the guard of a dozen nearby Lightbenders, she sat on top of a blanket next to a small hole dug into the sand like some sort of exotic flower.
+Under the guard of a dozen nearby Lightbenders, she sat on top of a blanket next to a small hole dug into the sand.
 Even seated as she was, she exuded a stern elegance.
 It was in the straightness of her back and the way she held her chin slightly raised.
-Raven colored hair fell from her head, draping over a pink dress made of silk with golden leaves, flowers, and butterflies sewn into the sleeves.
+Raven-black hair fell from her head, draping over a pink dress made of silk with golden leaves, flowers, and butterflies sewn into the sleeves.
 A necklace of fine silver links, supporting a small, sparkling green stone, hung around her pale neck.

 “Do you know why I’m angry with you?” she asked him as he approached her.

 Like a puppet with no control over his actions, Erik sat down next to his mother in the swell of blooming shadows.
 Twilight edged ever closer.
 “No,” he said, but he did know.
 He had done a bad thing; he had taken a rock and smashed it over his brother’s pet turtle.